Farang998/Convolutional-Code/README.md

 You can run the simulation by opening the main script in MATLAB and running it.
 Parameters such as SNR, code rate, input size, and decoding mode can be adjusted at the top of the file.

-## What You’ll Learn

-- How convolutional encoders generate redundancy to support error correction
-- How modulation affects transmission in noisy channels
-- How Viterbi decoding (dynamic programming) recovers the most likely original message
-- The difference in accuracy between hard and soft decision decoding

 ## Team Members

 Project developed by Group G19 as part of CT216.